MojosBeans100/un-petit-jeu-francais/README.md

 ### As a returning user:

 * I would like to be able to use the quiz once a week to maintain my level in French
     > I can see the merit in using this short quiz periodically to improve my level in French.
-The website is easy to use and I know there is enough content to not get bored.
+The website is easy to use and I know from the About Us page that there is enough content to not get bored.

 ## Limitations of Project